 Any old stuff will do for the cover.
 I have used the fabric from some old pairs of trousers that were being thrown out (actually nothing gets thrown out in my house, just put to one side for later use).
 But you could use a bit of leather, some old curtains, cushion covers...etc etc, I'm sure you get the idea.

-Your book should have at least 4 or these 8 sheet folios which will therefore make 128 pages. (apologies to all the maths wizards out there).
+Your book should have at least four of these eight sheet folios which will therefore make 128 pages.
+(Apologies to all the maths wizards out there).

 You can use just plain paper or paper upon which you have already printed a header and footer (remember to get this the right way round and remember that there will be 4 headers and four footers per sheet of paper.